Beexyzxne/Beexyzxne/README.md

 ✦ ` Alright, maybe gonna find him today , I gotta get someone to call my lover ! . 🎵

-🎲`Helloz pt player ! you can call me by beexy , naiaa , chance/exy . or any of my other kins ! im a 17 y.o cis female ^_^
+🎲`Helloz pt player ! you can call me by beexy , naiaa , chance/exy . or any of my other kins ! im a 17 y.o, straight, cis female and im from Indonesia if you're wondering!! ^_^

 ![1000001021](https://github.com/user-attachments/assets/9affe2de-8f2b-45fd-81e9-450e411e2dea)

 🎲`ABOUT ME ;

-🌹.ᐟ I enjoy a lot of media, but mostly roblox now !
+🌹.ᐟ I enjoy a lot of media, but mostly roblox now ! you can ask me more abt my fandoms since i might not mention all of it here :^D

 🌹.ᐟ English is my second language so i might make mistakes, feel free to correct me but please don't be rude about it since it can be really offensive to me '^_^